 The Athena Forum was set up in 2008 as a successor organisation to the Athena Project which ran from 1999 to 2007.
 Its mission is to provide a strategic oversight of developments that seek to, or have proven to, advance the career progression and representation of women in science, technology, mathematics, and medicine (STEMM) in UK higher education.
 Its members are nominated by the UK's leading scientific professional and learned societies.

-The Royal Society of Biology is a founding organisation of the Forum and is represented on the committee by Dr Pat Goodwin.
+The Royal Society of Biology is a founding organisation of the Forum and is represented on the committee by Professor Caroline Austin.

-The Royal Society of Biology is a core member of the STEM Disability Committee (STEM DC); a grouping of learned societies and academies with a commitment to improving policies, practices and provision for disabled people in STEM disciplines.
+The Royal Society of Biology is a core member of the STEMM Disability Advisory Committee (STEMM-DAC); a grouping of learned societies and academies with a commitment to improving policies, practices and provision for disabled people in STEMM disciplines.

 The All-Party Parliamentary group for biodiversity aims to provide a forum for cross-party parliamentarians, senior policy makers, academics, leading industry figures and other interested parties to have an informed discussion on all aspects of protecting biodiversity in the UK and abroad.
 The Society is a member of the Group.